 Seagrasses are flowering plants that belong to the group monocotyledons, which is also the group that terrestrial grasses belong too.
 Like terrestrial grasses, seagrasses have chloroplasts, which are small organelles that use sunlight to convert into carbon dioxide and water into sugar through the process of photosynthesis.
-But seagrasses do differ from terrestrial flowering plants as they don’t have stomata, which are small pores on the leaves that allow for the control of water in and out of the plant and for gaseous exchange e.g. Co2 in and Oxygen out.
-The surface of the leaf is very thin to allow the diffusion of gases and nutrients in and out.
+But seagrasses do differ from terrestrial flowering plants as they don’t have stomata.
+These are small pores on the leaves that allow for the control of water in and out of the plant and for gaseous exchange e.g. Co2 in and Oxygen out.
+Leaves have a thin surface which allows for the diffusion of gases and nutrients in and out.
 Another seagrass adaption is the presence of ‘lacunae’ which are pockets of air situated within the veins of the leaves helping to keep them buoyant.
-Roots and additionally rhizomes (which are horizontal growing roots) systems in seagrasses are important as they: a) absorb and store nutrients in the same way that terrestrial species do, and b) anchor the plant to the substrate.
+Roots and additionally rhizomes (horizontal growing roots) systems in seagrasses are important as they: a) absorb and store nutrients in the same way that terrestrial species do, and b) anchor the plant to the substrate.

 Why are seagrasses important?

 Seagrasses are one of the most valuable and productive ecosystems on the planet.
 They are commonly referred to as the ‘lungs of the sea‘ as 1 square meter of seagrass can produce up to 10 litres of oxygen a day through photosynthesis.
 Seagrasses also provide a huge variety of other functions:

 Storage of Carbon Dioxide known as ‘Blue Carbon’